philips-software/terraform-provider-hsdp/docs/resources/edge_config.md

   * `hsdp_secret_key` - (Optional) the HSDP logging secret key
   * `hsdp_ingestor_host` - (Optional) The HSDP logging endpoint
 * `sync` (Optional, boolean) - When set to true syncs the config after mutations.
 Default is true.
-  Set this to false if you want to batch sync to your device using `hsdp_stl_sync`
+  Set this to false if you want to batch sync to your device using `hsdp_edge_sync`